0n9aldrin/price-comparison/README.md

- # pricecomparison
+ # Price Comparison App

-A new Flutter application.
+This Flutter app compares the prices of 5 Indonesian e-commerce websites.

 ![](app.gif)